-Problem Description Problems/Suggestions Status: Condenser temp out of range Condenser temperature out of range ~±0.5 degree C. Warm up is not complete, instrument is operating in an environment outside its specified operating range (10 to 1 3 range ~±0.5 degree C. 35 °C), instrument was removed recently from a temperature extreme, or fan flow is impaired.
-Place instrument in an appropriate environment, allow temperature to stablize.
+Problem Description Problems/Suggestions Status: Condenser temp out of range Condenser temperature out of range ~±0.5 degree C. Warm up is not complete, instrument is operating in an environment outside its specified operating range (10 to 35 °C), instrument was removed recently from a temperature extreme, or fan flow is impaired.
+Place instrument in an appropriate environment, allow temperature to stabilize.
 Clean or replace fan filter, remove object blocking fan flow.
-Status: Optics temp out of range Optics temperature out of range ±2 degrees C. Warm up is not complete, instrument is operating in an environment outside its specified operating range (10 to 35 °C), or instrument was removed recently from a temperature extreme.
-Place instrument in an appropriate environment, allow temperature to stabilize.
+Status: Optics temp out of range Optics temperature out of range ±2 degrees C Warm up is not complete, instrument is operating in an environment outside its specified operating range (10 to 35 °C), or instrument was removed recently from a temperature extreme.
+Place instrument in appropriate environment, allow temperature to stabilize.
 Status: Inlet flow out of range The pump is turned off.
 Turn the pump on.
 Status: Check Flow - Status bar turns yellow The aerosol capillary flow is getting close to being out of range.
 This uses tighter criteria than the "Aerosol flow out of range" condition described in the next row, which is why it is a warning and not an error.
 Immediately remove any blockages at the instrument inlet.
 From the Status Screen (Figure 4-9) check the Pressures (kPa).
-If the 'N' or 'O' pressure is out of range the value will be displayed as yel low in the Status Screen.
-Refer to the earlier section, "Maintenance of the Critical Orifice" and confirm that you have appropriate inlet flow using a flowmeter.
+If the "N" or "O" pressure is out of range the value will be displayed as yellow in the Status Screen.
+Refer to the earlier section, " Maintenance of the Critical Orifice " and confirm that you have appropriate inlet flow using a flowmeter.
 If the aerosol flow (with inlet flow in low flow mode - 0.3 L/min) is incorrect, check to make sure the pump is operating, listen for pump noise.
 Remove the instrument cover, following warnings and cautions presented at the beginning of this chapter.
 Check for loose or disconnected tubing from the pump.
 Check for disconnected pressure tubes to the pressure transducers.
 Check for signs of liquid in the pressure lines.
 This will defeat the pressure readings and may indicate a flooded instrument (see below).
-Status: Aerosol flow out of range Orifice pressure or Nozzle pressure is outside specified limits.
+Status: Aerosol flow out of range The aerosol capillary flow is out of range.
+This error is triggered if the capillary flow is below 30 cm /min or above 70 cm /min.
 Immediately remove any blockages at the instrument inlet.
 From the Status Screen (Figure 4-9) check the Pressures (kPa).
-If N : is >0.25, the nozzle pressure is out of range and is displayed as red in the Status Screen.
+If N : is <1 or >6, the nozzle pressure is out of range and is displayed as red in the Status Screen.
 If the orifice pressure O : is <10 or >90, the orifice pressure is out of range and is displayed as red in the Status Screen.
-Refer to the earlier section, "Maintenance of the Critical Orifice" and confirm that you have appropriate inlet flow using a flowmeter.
-If the aerosol flow (inlet flow in low flow using a nowmeter.
-If the aerosol flow (inlet flow in low flow mode - 0.3 L/min) is incorrect, check to make sure the pump is operating, listen for pump noise.
+Refer to the earlier section, " Maintenance of the Critical Orifice " and confirm that you have appropriate inlet flow using a flowmeter.
+If the aerosol flow (with inlet flow in low flow mode - 0.3 L/min) is incorrect, check to make sure the pump is operating, listen for pump noise.
 Remove the instrument cover following warnings and cautions presented at the beginning of this chapter.
 Check for loose or disconnected tubing from the pump.
 Check for disconnected pressure tubes to the pressure transducers.
 Check for signs of liquid in the pressure lines.
 This will defeat the pressure readings and may indicate a flooded instrument (see below).